Cryptoprocta spelea: Extinction

+The specific reason and time for the extinction of C. spelea is not known.
+Of the three known radiocarbon dated subfossils of C. spelea, the youngest record is represented by a single femur (UA 10556) dated to 1740 ± 120 years calibrated BP.
+Goodman et al. (2004) suggested that C. spelea went extinct before 1400, while the IUCN Red List listed its time of extinction as before 1658.

 Local people on Madagascar often recognize two forms of fossa, a larger fosa mainty (or "black Cryptoprocta") and a smaller fosa mena (or "reddish Cryptoprocta").
-There are also some anecdotal records of very large living fossas, such as a 2 m (7 ft), 30 kg (70 lb) fossa at Morondava.
+There are also some anecdotal records of very large living fossas, such as the alleged record of a 2 m, 30 kg fossa captured at Morondava in 1954.
 Goodman and colleagues suggested that further research may demonstrate that there is more than one species of fossa yet alive.

+In 2021, Eva Stela Nomenjanahary and colleagues interviewed 90 local people in the Montagne d’Ambre, 42 of whom shared knowledge of a large carnivoran mammal.
+Among the 42 collected cases, 91% claimed to have seen the animal personally with dates ranging from 1980 to 2020, and more than half mentioned consistent body proportions with euplerids and size similar to or larger than that of a dog.
+The authors suggested that these anecdotal evidence likely suggest a more recent extinction or current presence of C. spelea in Madagascar.
+The second author, Benjamin Freed, also claimed to have seen a large, dark fossa in 1989, which he suspected as an encounter with C. spelea.
-C. spelea is the only extinct carnivoran mammal known from Madagascar; recently extinct (non-carnivoran) Madagascan animals also include large lemurs, elephant birds, and Malagasy hippopotamuses.

-The extinction of C. spelea may have changed predation dynamics on Madagascar.
+C. spelea, as well as C. bevatabe, were the only extinct carnivoran mammals known from Madagascar; recently extinct (non-carnivoran) Madagascan animals also include large lemurs, elephant birds, and Malagasy hippopotamuses.
+The extinction of C. spelea may have changed predation dynamics on Madagascar due to Madagascar's larger terrestrial vertebrates experiencing the lack of predator pressure.